mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 #### SetHandlers(System.Collections.Generic.IEnumerable{Eliassen.MessageQueueing.IMessageQueueHandler})
-Sets the collection of instances that will handle the messages.
+Sets the collection of
+ *See: T:Eliassen.MessageQueueing.IMessageQueueHandler*instances that will handle the messages.

 ##### Parameters
 * *handlers:* The collection of message handlers.